Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 1. Tool Daily Foam Cannon — Best Overall

 Covered above — the value winner and our default recommendation.
 Pros: thick foam, wide adjustment, fits most washers, includes five nozzles, unbeatable price.
 Cons: the plastic bottle feels basic; foam is a hair thinner than the $80 units.
-Check price.
+Check Price on Amazon.

 2. MTM Hydro PF22.2 — Best Foam Quality

 The cannon serious detailers reach for.
-The foam is the thickest and most consistent we tested, the build is metal-and-quality, and the adjustment is precise.
-Pros: best-in-test foam, excellent build, fine control.
+The foam is the thickest and most consistent of the field, the build is metal-and-quality, and the adjustment is precise.
+Pros: best-in-class foam, excellent build, fine control.
 Cons: four times the price of our top pick for a marginal foam gain most people won’t notice.
 Full write-up in our MTM Hydro PF22 review.

-3. MJJC Foam Cannon S — Enthusiast Favourite
+3. MJJC Foam Cannon S — Enthusiast Favorite

 A long-time community darling that makes very thick foam and is built to last.
 Sits between our top pick and the MTM on both foam and price.
 Pros: excellent foam, solid build, good value in the premium tier.
 Cons: pricier than the Tool Daily for a small real-world gain.
 See the MJJC review.